Sustainable Logistics with and through IT

 It can be more sustainable to process orders together rather than carrying out each order separately.
 This way, it is possible to save packaging material, printouts etc. However, this also means that the requirements are cumulated at the time of completion.
 Modern warehouse management software adjusts to peak times and supports the savings potential to reduce the costs for order processing.

 With our vertical storage lift SSI LOGIMAT® various small parts can be picked in a particularly fast manner, for instance by assembling kits.
-By means of the software WAMAS® LOGIMAT with new special algorithmic approaches, an optimised grouping of items can be achieved and thus the overall system performance can be immediately increased.
+By means of the software WAMAS® LOGIMAT with new special algorithmic approaches, an optimized grouping of items can be achieved and thus the overall system performance can be immediately increased.
 The energetic return on investment for practice-related capacity and operation in two shifts amounts to less than four weeks.
 Projected over a year, two vertical storage lifts result in overall savings of kinetic energy equivalent to the annual requirements of a one-person household, which is achieved by the possible reduction of tray changes.

 From an economic point of view, an automated system does not require the same performance at off-peak times as at peak times - a distinction must be made here: devices can be reconfigured and thus reduced in terms of their acceleration and maximum speed values.
-A state-of-the-art warehouse management software such as WAMAS® automatically recognises these off-peak periods and reduces the energy consumption in order to take account of the ecological conditions of the future.
+A state-of-the-art warehouse management software such as WAMAS® automatically recognizes these off-peak periods and reduces the energy consumption in order to take account of the ecological conditions of the future.

 Integrated transport management starts with an efficient packing and loading of goods.
-Due to software-supported simulations (Schaefer Packing Pattern Generator SPPG), it is possible to determine the optimum degree of space utilisation of the loading units.
+Due to software-supported simulations (Schaefer Packing Pattern Generator SPPG), it is possible to determine the optimum degree of space utilization of the loading units.
 This facilitates

 an optimum use of pallets,